CtrlK

 Specificity

 Lists multiple specific concrete actions: 'page creation, content search, space management, labels, and hierarchy navigation'.
-These are distinct, actionable capabilities.
+Also specifies the integration method (Rube MCP / Composio) and includes a procedural note about searching tools first.

 3 / 3